2008–09 Leeds United F.C. season

-The 2008–09 season was Leeds United F.C.'s second consecutive season in the third tier of English football and for the second year running saw them finish in the play-offs in League One.
+The 2008–09 season saw Leeds United competing in League One (known as the Coca-Cola Football League for sponsorship reasons) for a second successive season.

+Season summary

 The season began with Gary McAllister still managing Leeds, and they appeared to be in automatic promotion contention after a promising start.
 However, a humiliating FA Cup exit to Football Conference side Histon saw the team's form completely collapse, and with any hope of automatic promotion having all but ended even before Christmas Day, McAllister was sacked.
 He was replaced by Simon Grayson, and after a nervy first few games, Grayson lifted the side from eighth to fourth, resulting in a place in the play-offs.
 During this time, the club recorded eleven consecutive home wins.
 Although to the heartbreak of Leeds fans, the club failed in the play-offs again, being defeated by Millwall in the semi-finals.
 During the season, Jermaine Beckford scored 34 goals in all competitions – the highest in the country.
 Once again, the club received the highest attendance outside the Premier League on three occasions; the largest in the play-off semi final, recording a crowd of over 37,000.
 Off the pitch, the club made a profit for the first time in years.